-Ph.D., University of California at Berkeley, 1994; Associate Professor
+Ph.D., University of California at Berkeley, 1994; Professor Emeritus

 Dr. McCrossin is a biological anthropologist whose interests include the following topics: fossil evidence for human evolution; paleoanthropology of Africa (study of human origins that comes from integration of evidence from biological anthropology and paleolithic archaeology); the ecology, behavior, and adaptive history of non-human primates; dietary and locomotor adaptations; paleoecology.